 Building is roughly built, the walls unplastered and the wards badly ventilated.
 There are no damp courses in the walls and the floors in many parts are worn through and harbour dust and dir.
 Most of the windows are of iron.
 The arrangements for rapid exit in case of fire are very unsatisfactory and in view of the inflammable nature of the buildings, which are full of dirt timber, this is of considerable importance.

 The Wrexham workhouse eventually closed in 1948 as part of the national abolition of the Poor Law system.
-The building was later demolished and the site is now occupied by an apartment block.
+The building was later demolished and the site is now occupied by part of the Maelor Hospital.

 I can’t help but think that the welfare state has gone into reverse in the last couple of decades and we’re back to victim blaming.